 C. Assignment Policy: All assignments are due at the beginning of class on the due dates unless otherwise instructed.
 Assignments may include on-line or off-line review questions, short essay questions, and definitions.
 Part of these assignments can be on-line through the on-line curriculum, you should log on to the on-line curriculum at the beginning of the semester in order to complete them on time.
-There will be no makeup assignments and no late assignments accepted.
+There may be no makeup assignments and no late assignments accepted.

 The dates printed in this syllabus can change.
 Every effort will be made to inform the students of those changes, but the students are ultimately responsible for all assignments regardless of any changed dates.
 Please check the dates with your instructor throughout the course.

 D. Grading Policy/Procedure and /or Methods of Evaluation: All exams, including the final exam are mandatory for effective student evaluation.
 Exams will be objective and will cover both theory and practical skills pertaining to all aspects of the material presented.
 Adequate study time should be set aside for exam reviews.
-No makeup exams will be given - No exceptions.
+There may be No makeup exams given.
 If a student's financial records are not clear at the time of the final examination, the student will not be allowed to take the final exam.
 The NA3SA certification test mentioned above can be used in place of your final exam.

 You will be evaluated during this course by the following method:

-Unit exams, written assignments, pop quizzes, and attendance = 25%Unit skills tests and lab sheets = 50% (approximately 4) Final Exam: 25%
+Unit exams, written assignments, pop quizzes, and attendance = 25%

+Unit skills tests and/or lab sheets = 50% (approximately 4)

+Final Exam: 25%

 A unit skills test is a measure of how well you follow instructions, your safety in the shop, your use of tools, your cleanliness in the work area, and your attention to detail while you perform diagnostics or repairs within a required time period.
+If you're late for a skills test the following will happen; 0 to 5 minutes late = -10pts; more than 5 min. but less than 10 min. late = -20pts; more than 10 min. but less than 15 min.late = -30pts.
+If you are more than 15 minutes late your will have earned a "0" for the test.